BlastcastTV/Blastcast/index.md

 If you'd like to find out more about what our parent company is doing, you can find out here:

 [Noah's Blog](https://secisit.com/blog/noah).

+## Legal
+If you'd like to find out more about our policies and Secisit's policies, please click [here](https://secisit.com/legal).